djv44/Raiders/notes.md

 		4. intergrations and services
 		5. add docker
 		6. follow directions
 8. once linked ran tests to find bugs
+9. Download repository from previous project to have ansible playbook
+10. Went through and starting working on my new project Raiders.